microsoft/dotnet-framework-docker/samples/dotnetapp/push-image-to-acr.md

 There are a few ways to login with these credentials, some of which are demonstrated in the following examples.

 The easiest approach is to get the credentials and login in a single command, piping the result of the `az acr credential` command to `docker login` [via stdin](https://github.com/docker/cli/pull/218).
-This approach works on Windows, macOS, and Linux.

 ```console
 az acr credential show -n richlander --query passwords[0].value --output tsv | docker login richlander.azurecr.io -u richlander --password-stdin